|

 in Smethwick (near Birmingham), followed by two years at Hymers College, Hull,

-a boys' grammar school.
+a boys' grammar school

-Easingwold Grammar School from 1939.
 He moved to Derbyshire

 until he joined Ormskirk Grammar School as its